PainterQubits/Unitful.jl/docs/src/index.md

 1. Use the [`@u_str`](@ref) string macro.
 2. Explicitly import from the `Unitful` package to bring specific symbols into the calling namespace.
-3. `using Unitful.SIUnits` will bring all base and derived SI units, with SI prefixes, into the calling namespace.
+3. `using Unitful.DefaultSymbols` will bring the following symbols into the calling namespace:
+     - Dimensions `𝐋,𝐌,𝐓,𝐈,𝚯,𝐉,𝐍`
+     - Base and derived SI units, with SI prefixes (see `src/pkgdefaults.jl` for specifics)
+     - `Hz2π` (angular frequency)
+     - `°` (degrees)
   If you have been using the [SIUnits.jl](https://github.com/keno/SIUnits.jl) package, this is not unlike typing `using SIUnits.ShortUnits` with that package.

 ## Usage examples